CIVIS-project/YouPower/backend/README.md

 This is the backend of the YouPower app.

 ## Setup

+First set up mongodb on your local machine.
 ```
 cd backend/     # move into correct directory
 npm install     # install dependencies